MahmoudFawzyAOE2/python-small-codes/README.md

 contents :
   - the least number among 3: the user enters 3 intgers, the system tells him which is the least
+  - intger input detection: the user enters an intger, the system makes sure the intger is acutually an intger and winthin a certain range

 Made by: Mahmoud Fawzy Taha-Elaraby
 Alexandria,Egypt